skycoin/skywire/mainnet_rules.md

 skywire-visor -v
 ```

+**The new reward system requires Skywire v1.3.8**
+Requirement established 5-25-2023
+Rewards Cutoff date for updating 7-1-2023

 ### Deployment

 The deployment your visor is running on can be verified by comparing the services configured in the visor's .json config against [conf.skywire.skycoin.com](https://conf.skywire.skycoin.com)